TaylorGKelley/TaylorGKelley/README.md

 # Hey there 👋

 My name is Taylor Kelley, a full-stack web developer.
 I code in TypeScript using React, Express and Node.js.
-PostgreSQL is my favorite DB for hobby projects.

 ## Tech Stack